PranavSai29/Caeser-Cipher/README.md

 - Support for customizable shift value

 ## Installation
-1. Clone the repository: `git clone https://github.com/yourusername/caesar-cipher.git`
+1. Clone the repository: `git clone https://github.com/PranavSai29/Caeser-Cipher`
-2. Navigate to the project directory: `cd caesar-cipher`
+2. Navigate to the project directory: `cd Caesar-Cipher`

 ## Usage
 To encrypt or decrypt a message, run the `main.py` script: